Xenonesis/DocMagic/API.md

 {
   "to": "recipient@example.com",
   "subject": "Welcome!",
-  "body": "Thank you for joining DocMagic!"
+  "body": "Thank you for joining docverse!"
 }
 ```